The Spring Festival – an insight into the festivities of Chinese New Year

 A time for reunion dinners and celebrations

-Dishes served, needless to say, are not common items served daily!
-These dishes have auspicious-sounding names, many using grand and expensive ingredients as well.
-These include abalone, black sea moss (fatt choy), fish, prawns, dried oysters, lettuce, long noodles, lotus seeds, ginkgo nuts, dried bean curd and bamboo shoots.
-The scrumptious spread is often a luxurious feast.
-Some families might opt for a steamboat affair as an alternative celebration style.
+The dishes presented, needless to say, deviate from the ordinary fare of daily meals.
+Possessing!
+These dishes have auspicious-sounding names, many incorporating grand and expensive ingredients as well.
+Noteworthy elements include abalone, black sea moss (fatt choy), fish, prawns, dried oysters, lettuce, long noodles, lotus seeds, ginkgo nuts, dried bean curd, and bamboo shoots.
+The scrumptious spread is often a luxurious feast, with some families choosing a steamboat affair as an alternative celebration style.

 Must-have snacks include mandarin oranges, roasted pumpkin or melon seeds and peanuts.
-Feasting on such "auspicious" cuisine is believed to bestow prosperity and plenty of good luck to the family.
+Feasting on such "auspicious" treats is believed to bestow prosperity and plenty of good luck to the family.

-To usher in the new year, family members young and old would stay awake, spending time playing card games, mahjong, binge watching their favourite movies, playing fireworks or just while away time indulging in juicy gossip and latest happenings.
+To usher in the new year, family members young and old would stay awake, engaging in various activities such as playing card games, mahjong, binge watching their favourite movies, playing fireworks or just while away time indulging in juicy gossip and latest happenings.

 Celebrating the first 15 days the new year

-On the 1st day of Chinese New Year, celebrants wear new festive attire complete with jewellery and for the aunties, elaborate hair dos.
-Homage is first paid at the altar to the departed family members.
-Then prayers of thanks are offered to the gods.
+On the 1st day of Chinese New Year, celebrants don new festive attire complete with jewellery and for the aunties, elaborate hair dos.
+The day begins with paying homage at the altar to honour departed family members, followed by prayers of gratitude offered to the gods.

-Younger family members will greet their elders with a hearty "Gong Xi Fa Cai" (in Mandarin) or "Keong Hee Huat Cai" (in Hokkien), meaning "congratulations on great prosperity".
-In return, kids and unmarried members will receive red packets (ang pow) filled with cash from parents, married family members and friends.
-Feasting continues with a lavish lunch and dinner; in my household, it is an entire day and an unending eating marathon!
+Younger family members express their well-wishes to elders with a hearty "Gong Xi Fa Cai" (in Mandarin) or "Keong Hee Huat Chye" (in Hokkien), meaning "congratulations on great prosperity".
+In return, children and unmarried members will receive red packets (ang pow) filled with cash from parents, married family members and friends.
+The feasting extravaganza extends throughout the day, evolving into an unending eating marathon in my household.
 For those who enjoy dining out, reservations would have been made at their favourite restaurants.
-Visiting relatives and friends will ensue the next few days, always accompanied with a gift of mandarin oranges.
+Visiting relatives and friends will ensue the next few days, always accompanied by the customary gift of mandarin oranges.

 The 7th day of Chinese New Year is known as "everybody's birthday".
-On this day, the Chinese community especially businessmen will feast on "yee sang", a prosperity tossed salad of pickled ginger, finely shredded vegetables, raw fish or seafood, crackers, crushed peanuts, toasted sesame seeds, seasoning and sauces.
+On this occasion, the Chinese community especially businessmen will feast on "yee sang".
+This dish is a prosperity tossed salad of pickled ginger, finely shredded vegetables, raw fish or seafood, crackers, crushed peanuts, toasted sesame seeds, seasoning and sauces.

 This dish is believed to ensure prosperity and good fortune to those who relish it.
 Diners will mix and toss the ingredients as high as they possibly can with chopsticks, exclaiming good wishes.
 The height to which these ingredients are tossed is thought to correlate with the level of prosperity one will enjoy throughout the year.
 I love the merriment of the rambunctious excitement and no one at the next table will ever ask you to tone it down.

-The 9th day is an especially significant one for the Hokkien community.
+The 9th day holds particular significance for the Hokkien community.
 Some traditionalists venture as far as to say that for the Hokkiens, the 9th day is even more important than the New Year itself, for it is on this day that the entire Hokkien clan were spared from being massacred.

-Preparation begins on the morning of the 8th day for the Hokkiens.
+Preparations commence on the morning of the 8th day for the Hokkiens.
 They will rush to the market to buy all the essential items needed for the celebration including entire sugar cane stalks, roasted pigs, cooked meats and fruits.
-At the stroke of midnight, they will give thanks to the Jade Emperor, also known as the God of Heaven.
+At the stroke of midnight, a gratitude-filled ceremony unfolds in honour of the Jade Emperor, also recognised as the God of Heaven.
 Firecrackers are let off and the night sky is ablaze with sky rockets and fireworks.
-Businessmen of the Hokkien community take the festival quite seriously – their bountiful offerings are both thanksgiving and votive in nature, all in anticipation of a prosperous year ahead!
+For Hokkien businessmen, the festival is approached with considerable gravity – their abundant offerings serve as both expressions of gratitude and votive gestures, all in hopeful anticipation of a prosperous year ahead!

 To commemorate the birthday of the Jade Emperor, a plethora of offerings graces the forecourts and central courtyards of homes and temples.
 If you are in Penang on the eve of the celebrations, head down to the clan jetties in the heart of George Town to join in the festivities and witness a mammoth offering table laden with scrumptious treats for the God of Heaven.

-The 15th day marks the end of the New Year.
+The 15th day signifies the conclusion of the New Year festivities.
 For the Hokkiens, the 15th night is also known as Chap Goh Meh.
 In Penang, the Hokkien community commemorates this day with lion and dragon dances, Chingay and in the past, even a parade where stilt walkers and acrobats move slowly along the busy streets of George Town to the beat of gongs, drums and cymbals.
-Sometimes, the state would host a live concert at the Esplanade, adding a festive musical touch to the conclusion of the Chinese New Year celebrations.
+At times, the state organises a live concert at the Esplanade, adding a festive musical touch to the conclusion of the Chinese New Year celebrations.

-During the golden era of the Babas and Nyonyas, Chap Goh Meh in Penang was celebrated with grand festivities.
+During the golden era of the Babas and Nyonyas, Chap Goh Meh in Penang was an occasion of grand festivities.
 It is said that in those days, maidens, dressed to the nines in their resplendent Kebayas complete with fine jewellery, would ride along the coastal roads to throw mandarin oranges into the sea, expressing their desire for a good husband.
-It was held that wishes made on this night were more willingly granted by the heavenly powers.
-For the Babas and Nyonyas, Chap Goh Meh has often been viewed as Valentine's Day, characterised by an atmosphere filled with romance.
+It was believed that wishes made on this auspicious night held a greater likelihood of being granted by the heavenly powers.
+For the Babas and Nyonyas, Chap Goh Meh was not only a celebration but also reminiscent of Valentine's Day, characterised by an atmosphere filled with romance.

 Although Dondang Sayang groups still ply the streets of George Town to serenade the Chap Goh Meh revellers, singing their pantuns from illuminated buses or floats; this form of entertainment is rather rare nowadays.
-Sadly, those who truly appreciate the pantuns and songs are from the older generation being the primary audience.
+Regrettably, the true appreciation for pantuns and traditional songs appears to be dwindling, with the older generation being the primary audience.
 The art of "berbalas pantun," or spontaneous poetry jousting, is gradually fading, and the younger generation seems less adept at preserving this cultural practice.

 Beliefs and taboos

-During the new year, the Chinese community closely observes certain strong taboos and beliefs, some of which are spiritual in nature.
-For example, a break is observed on the third day of the fifteen-day long celebration of the New Year.
-Businesses remain closed and visiting is discouraged on this day, for it is believed that misfortune may befall the family otherwise.
+During the new year, the Chinese community observes specific taboos and spiritual beliefs.
+For instance, a hiatus is maintained on the third day of the fifteen-day celebration.
+Businesses close and visiting is discouraged, rooted in the belief that misfortune might befall the family otherwise.

 The rice urn should be cleaned and filled to the brim with a new batch of rice.
 Alternatively, a packet of uncooked rice sporting a red paper cutting can be displayed.
-A fresh new ang pow containing money must also be placed underneath the rice.
-One is also obliged to have a minimum of two or more helpings of food at every meal over the 15 days as it symbolises abundance!
-There goes my waistline.
+A fresh new ang pow containing money must also be placed underneath.
+One is also obliged to have a minimum of two or more helpings of food at every meal over the 15 days as it symbolises abundance – a practice that inevitably challenges my waistline.

-Saying nice things to other people first thing in the morning effectively brings goodwill to those you meet.
-I believe this is a good habit to practise everyday.
-Wearing new clothes on the 1st day of Chinese New Year brings goodness into your life.
-Wearing an article of clothing that is red is considered most auspicious.
-Gamblers often wear red undergarments to boost their winning streak.
+Uttering pleasant words to others in the morning is believed to bring goodwill to encounters throughout the day – a commendable habit to cultivate daily.
+Wearing new clothes on the 1st day of the Chinese New Year is considered auspicious, with red attire being especially favoured.
+Gamblers often opt for red undergarments to boost their winning streak.

-As a taboo, all vulgarity and harsh words are prohibited, so as to avoid scandals over the course of the year.
-Losing one's temper is also a no-no, as it indicates a year full of conflict and continuing bad temper.
-Remember all of these taboos by heart and enjoy a year of abundance, wealth and prosperity.
+As a taboo, all forms of vulgarity and harsh language are prohibited to avoid scandals throughout the year.
+Maintaining composure and refraining from losing one's temper is essential, as it is believed to signify a year filled with conflict and continued bad temper.
+Adhering to these taboos promises a year of abundance, wealth, and prosperity.